Back to blog

 • Current assessment balance

-• Any delinquent amounts, late fees, or interest
+• Delinquent amounts, late fees, or interest

 • Transfer fees